suncoast-devs/handbook/lessons/career-looking/interviews.md

     </li>
     <li>Use a professional, but casual/interested tone
       <ul>
-        <li>Show you interest in the position and company</li>
+        <li>Show your interest in the position and the company</li>
       </ul>
     </li>
     <li>Tell a (short) story
       <ul>
-        <li>Describe experiences and learning opportunities that helps the interview team learn more about you.</li>
+        <li>Describe experiences and learning opportunities that help the interview team learn more about you.</li>
       </ul>
     </li>
   </ul>